From Dark Corner to DOT-COM:

 it means to "go to the polls."
 Going to the polls means sitting at

-on an aircraft carrier.
-"The polls are now open" means connecting
+an aircraft carrier.
+"The polls are now open" means connecting your

-your personal computer to the Internet anytime during the week before
+personal computer to the Internet anytime during the week before "election

-"election day," navigating to the appropriate website, establishing
+day," navigating to the appropriate website, establishing your identity,

-your identity, and pointing and clicking your votes.
-We must face the fact
+and pointing and clicking your votes.
+We must face the fact that Online Voting

 The arguments for OLV are direct, few, and